Back

 Mark Read, Chief Executive of WPP has declared advertising AI technology as “fundamental” to the company’s future.

-AI and machine learning in advertising are fast becoming the bread and butter of the sector.
 AI for advertising is already the rocket-fuel behind programmatic offerings.
 And it looks like further developments in advertising AI and machine learning in advertising could be the key to a successful transition to first-party data once the cookie finally crumbles.

 The future of AI in advertising is truly exciting.